NilPointer-Software/bdfd-wiki/src/bdscript/footer.md

 ```

 ### Breakdown
 - `text` - The text to set the footer as.
+It cannot exceed more than 2048 characters.
 - `embedIndex` - What embed the footer text should belong to.
-Default is `1`. [(learn more)](https://nilpointer-software.github.io/bdfd-wiki/guides/embedIndexes.html)
+Default is `1`. [(learn more)](/src/resources/embedIndexes.md)

 ## Example
 ```